mriscoc/ATTabs/wiki/options.md

 OptShowAngleTangent: single
 ======

-Sets angle for OptShowAngled.
-It is tangent for angle, good value here is about 1..10, default is 2.x.
+Tangent of angle for OptShowAngled.
+Good value here is about 2..5.
+For bigger values don't use OptShowAngled.

 OptShowFlat: boolean
 ======